mui/mui-x/docs/data/date-pickers/custom-views/custom-views.md

 ### Component

-You can pass custom components to replace the month button, as shown below:
+You can pass a custom component to replace the month button, as shown below:

 {{"demo": "MonthButtonComponent.js"}}